mmomtchev/velitherm/README.md

 const w1 = velitherm.relativeHumidity(q, P1, T1);
 console.log('Relative humidity after rising to 500m = ', Math.round(w1), '%');

-// If the air parcel has reached 100% relative humidity, then there is condensation if (w1 < 100) {
+// If the air parcel has reached 100% relative humidity, then there will be condensation if (w1 < 100) {
   console.log('No, it did not form a cloud');
 } else {